qiaozhi1114/no/README.md

 Once you click **Rename**, your website will automatically be published at: https://your-username.github.io/.
 The HTML file—called `index.html`—is rendered as the home page and you'll be making changes to this file in the next step.

-Congratulations!
+gratulations!
 You just launched your first GitHub Pages website.
 It's now live to share with the entire world

 ## Making your first edit